MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupBuilder.md

 [AdGroupBuilder](./AdGroupBuilder)|Ad group builder with the specified name.
 &nbsp;|&nbsp;
 ## <a name="withstatus~string-status~"></a>withStatus(String status)
 Sets the status of this new ad group to the provided value.

-If no value is given, the default value of `ENABLED` is set.
+If no value is specified, it will default to `ENABLED`.

 ### Arguments:
 |Name|Type|Description|